 2) If a firm is ceasing and not being succeeded, appropriate arrangements for file storage must be made and your professional obligations in this regard continue.
 Options include using a secure facility, asking another firm to take over storage of files, or storing documents electronically.
 It is important your run off insurers know what the arrangements are and who to contact should access to a file be required.
 This information should also be provided to the SRA.

-3) If a firm is ceasing with a successor practice, but election is made under Clause 5.6 of the Minimum Terms and Conditions with the ceasing firm taking run-off cover in advance of the succession, then the position would much the same as 2) above.
+3) If a firm is ceasing with a successor practice, but election is made under Clause 5.6 of the Minimum Terms and Conditions with the ceasing firm taking run-off cover in advance of the succession, then the position would be much the same as 2) above.
 Even if you come to an arrangement for the acquiring practice to store the files, you retain the ultimate responsibility.